cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 meteor --version
 ```
 If you don't have errors after running these commands, congratulations !
 You can move on !
-However, if you have erros, check to see if your distribution really is based on Ubuntu,
-if you ran the commands correctly.
+However, if you have erros, if you ran the commands correctly.
 Afterwards, Google is your best friend !

+On Windows, simply download the installer and follow the basic Windows installation procedure that most software has.
+Here, instead of Bash,Terminator or iTerm, you can use Powershell or the good old Command Prompt.
+The commands are mostly the same.

+##Tools
+The tool that works best for us, and the one which we recommend you use, would be WebStorm,from Jetbrains.
+Students can get it for free,and other people can get a free 30-day evaluation trial.
+You can learn more about Webstorm [here](https://www.jetbrains.com/webstorm/documentation/).

+Another tool which is quite easy to learn and use would be Sublime Text.
+This is a code editor with a lot of features that will make your life a whole lot easier,
+if you're looking to get in the coding business.

 ## Creating a project